scott-griffiths/bitstring/trunk/doc/bits.rst

         Property representing the underlying byte data that contains the bitstring.

-        When used as a getter the bitstring must be a whole number of byte long or a :exc:`ValueError` will be raised.
+        When used as a getter the bitstring must be a whole number of byte long or a :exc:`InterpretError` will be raised.

         An alternative is to use the :meth:`tobytes` method, which will pad with between zero and seven ``0`` bits to make it byte aligned if needed. ::